zfergus/Raspberry-Pi-GPIO/01-Blink/Lesson01.md

 ## Lesson 01 - Blink

-When learning new programming language one prints out the simple phrase "Hello, World!"
+When learning a new programming language one prints out the simple phrase "Hello, World!"
 When learning a new graphics library one draws a point on the screen.
 In electronics, one blinks an LED!
 This first lesson is exactly that, setting up the GPIO programming environment and learning how to turn a LED on